JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 == Conclusions <sec:3_10_conclusions>

-TODO MORE FAFF

-The construction of the selection process was a step by step increase in model complexity.

-The AIC, BIC are calculated on the training dataset, because we needed the log-likelihood.
-We basically test if AIC and BIC yield generalisable conclusions, hence, if our decision on model complexity paid of for the test dataset.

-Our addition of the Box-Ljung-Test, fostered the results and contributed to the decision of a more complex model.
+We conclude based on AIC, BIC, and RMSE criteria that an AR(2)-X(2,2) model is the best trade-off between performance and complexity for the data set.
+More complex models may prove superior, but may require larger amounts of data to be able to estimate the parameters of the model accurately.

+The model has a high predictive performance even for higher $k$-step forecasting and captures the underlying structure of the data well.
+The model is able to accurately predict power generation several hours or even days into the future.
+The model is stable and robust to unit shocks from the exogenous variables, which is a desirable property for a model of this type.

+We find that simpler models without autoregressive components or transfer function features are not able to capture the underlying structure of the data and yield poor predictive performance.

-It would be interesting to see, when the tipping point arrives, where additional model complexity is not worth it anymore.
-In the Elbow plot @fig:3_7_aic_bic_model_comparison we could already see a decreasing gradient.
+It would be interesting to see where the tipping between predictive power and complexity lies.
+In the elbow plot @fig:3_7_aic_bic_model_comparison we could already see a decreasing gradient.

+== Notes <sec:3_11_notes>

+We were unable to attach the code to the report for hand-in.
+The code is available upon request.

 #bibliography("report.bib")